-Seattle – A Ukrainian national was sentenced today in the Western District of Washington to 7 years in prison for his role in the criminal work of the hacking group FIN7.
-The defendant was also ordered by the Court to pay restitution in the amount of $2,500,000.
-At the sentencing hearing Chief U.S. District Judge Ricardo S. Martinez said, “To indiscriminately prey on millions of people… the consequences must be serious.”
+A Ukrainian national was sentenced today in the Western District of Washington to seven years in prison for his role in the criminal work of the hacking group FIN7.
+The defendant was also ordered by the court to pay restitution in the amount of $2,500,000.

 According to documents filed in the case, statements made at the sentencing, and public documents, Andrii Kolpakov, 33, who has used a number of different names, served as a high-level hacker, whom the group referred to as a “pen tester,” for FIN7.
 He was arrested in Lepe, Spain, on June 28, 2018, at the request of U.S. law enforcement and was extradited to the United States on June 1, 2019.
 In June 2020, he pleaded guilty to one count of conspiracy to commit wire fraud and one count of conspiracy to commit computer hacking.

 In the United States alone, FIN7 successfully breached the computer networks of businesses in all 50 states and the District of Columbia, stealing more than 20 million customer card records from over 6,500 individual point-of-sale terminals at more than 3,600 separate business locations.
-According to court documents, victims incurred enormous costs that, according to some estimates, exceeded one billion dollars.
-Additional intrusions occurred abroad, including in the United Kingdom, Australia, and France.
-Companies that have publicly disclosed hacks attributable to FIN7 include Chipotle Mexican Grill, Chili’s, Arby’s, Red Robin, and Jason’s Deli.
+According to court documents, victims incurred enormous costs that, according to some estimates, exceeded $1 billion.
+Additional intrusions occurred abroad, including in the United Kingdom, Australia and France.
+Companies that have publicly disclosed hacks attributable to FIN7 include Chipotle Mexican Grill, Chili’s, Arby’s, Red Robin and Jason’s Deli.

 This case is the result of an investigation conducted by the Seattle Cyber Task Force of the FBI and the U.S. Department of Justice.
 The Justice Department’s Office of International Affairs, the National Cyber-Forensics and Training Alliance, numerous computer security firms and financial institutions, FBI offices across the nation and globe, as well as a number of international agencies provided significant assistance.
 Spanish law enforcement authorities provided significant assistance by arresting Kolpakov.

-This case was prosecuted by Assistant U.S. Attorneys Francis Franze-Nakamura and Steven Masada of the Western District of Washington and Trial Attorney Anthony Teelucksingh of the Criminal Division’s Computer Crime and Intellectual Property Section.
+This case was prosecuted by Trial Attorney Anthony Teelucksingh of the Criminal Division’s Computer Crime and Intellectual Property Section and Assistant U.S. Attorneys Francis Franze-Nakamura and Steven Masada of the Western District of Washington.